eworm-de/journal-notify/README.md

  to systemd journal fields. (see `man 7 systemd.journal-fields`)
 * *-n*: no case sensitive regular expressions
 * *-r REGEX*: This add a regular expression match for the message field.
+* *-v* verbose output, can be specified multiple times

 The screenshot shown above resulted from this command: